manoj-mak/Native-view/README.md

 electron will recognise the native Operating system and create an out folder with the respective executable file.

-# executable file location: out/make/nativeview.exe(for windows)
+# executable file location: out/make/nativeview(executable)